Complexity of Firefighting on Graphs: NP-Hardness

 \begin{proposition}[Reducing $\mff$ to \mfft] \mff ~can be polynomially reduced to \mfft. \end{proposition}

-\begin{proof} Let $G$ be the given graph and $m$ the given number of firefighters. $G$ can be solved by $m$ firefighters iff it can be solved by $m$ firefighters in at most $2^{|V(G)|}$ steps, since any shortest winning $m$-strategy will not reach any burning set more than once.
+\begin{proof} Let $G$ be the given graph and $m$ the given number of firefighters. $G$ can be solved by $m$ firefighters if and only if it can be solved by $m$ firefighters in at most $2^{|V(G)|}$ steps, since any shortest winning $m$-strategy will not reach any burning set more than once.
 As the encoding length of $2^{|V(G)|}$ is in $\mathcal{O}(|V(G)|)$, this reduction is polynomial in the encoding size of the initial question. \end{proof}

 In particular, this immediately implies that $\mfft$ is \texttt{NP-hard} as well.
 However, we can go even further: